nogibjj/Leo_Chen_Individual_3/README.md

 ## Data Engineering

-In our project, we use Flask to create API endpoints and psycopg2 to connect to and query the PostgreSQL database, with PostgreSQL serving as the backend for data storage and analysis.
+ In our project, we use Flask to create API endpoints and psycopg2 to connect to and query the PostgreSQL database using SQL, with PostgreSQL serving as the backend for data storage and analysis.
 Additionally, we use the ast module to parse strings into Python expressions.
 These technologies collectively support extracting and analyzing movie data from the database and providing data services through APIs.

 ## AI Tools